-Date Session Topic Indicative content 15/01/18 Workshop day one Raising awareness Induction to psychological mindedness.
-16/01/18 Workshop day two Values Introduction to values and their role in coaching, including coaching practice sessions.
-17/01/18 Workshop day three Core values in practice Coaching demonstration session and development of a personal profile.
-Introduction to coaching supervision.
-18/01/18 Workshop day four Psychological approaches and coach practice Introduction of Gestalt and Positive Psychology and the opportunity to coach, be coached and review the sessions.
+Session Торіс Indicative content

+Workshop day one Raising Induction to psychological

+awareness mindedness.

+Workshop day two Values Introduction to values and their role

+in coaching, including coaching

+practice sessions.

+Workshop day three Core values in Coaching demonstration session

+practice and development of a personal

+profile.
+Introduction to coaching

+supervision.

+Workshop day four Psychological Introduction of Gestalt and Positive

+approaches Psychology and the opportunity to

+and coach coach, be coached and review the

+practice sessions.